rdepping/scripts/README.md

-# Jim's Shell Scripts
+# Ralph's Shell Scripts

-These are a series of utility scripts for Bash, based on originals from Matthew McCullough, with some additions of mine.
+These are a series of utility scripts for Bash, based on originals from Matthew McCullough (via Jim Lawton), with some additions of mine.

 As Matthew said in his original:
 "Many are derived from prior works of open source, but some original URLs have been lost.
 Please point out any original art URLs and they will be added.
 I always strive to give credit to prior art authors."